agsb/immu/docs/minimal_CPU.md

   | jmp | 1 1 1 1 | jump | jump to follow address |
   | | | | |

+PS.

+  Only test and jump instructions can changes the value of  the program counter.

+  The CPU has just four states, wait, read, write, execute.